fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/RewardsApi.md

     host = "https://api.sui-staging.bluefin.io"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure Bearer authorization (JWT): bearerAuth
+configuration = openapi_client.Configuration(
+    access_token = os.environ["BEARER_TOKEN"]
+)

 # Enter a context with an instance of the API client
 async with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = openapi_client.RewardsApi(api_client)
-    sort_by = perpsRank # str | The category to sort rankings by (default to perpsRank) page = 1 # int | The page number to retrieve in a paginated response (optional) (default to 1) limit = 500 # int | The page size for pagination (optional) (default to 500) name = 'John' # str | The name of the user to filter by (optional)
+    sort_by = perpsRank # str | The category to sort rankings by (default to perpsRank) sort_order = 'desc' # str | The order to sort rankings by (optional) page = 1 # int | The page number to retrieve in a paginated response (optional) (default to 1) limit = 500 # int | The page size for pagination (optional) (default to 500) name = 'John' # str | The name of the user to filter by (optional)